mcleanlab/HVGI_Contralateral_Effect/README.md

-# Human Variation in Gingival Inflammation (HGVI) Study - Investigating Contralateral Effects of Localized Microbially Induced Inflammation in the Human Oral Cavity
+#Human Variation in Gingival Inflammation

-This repository will serve to provide public access to data associated with upcoming manuscript "Localized Microbially-Induced Inflammation Influences Distant Healthy Tissues in the Human Oral Cavity" by Kerns et al.
+#This repository will pprovide access to the data and code for the manuscript:
+#Localized Microbially Induced Inflammation Influences Distant Healthy Tissues in the Human Oral Cavity, Kerns et al. In Press

 Files include data and code used to generate the figures and statistical analysis for both cytokine and microbiome data presented in the manuscript.